COVID-19 Message Updated: 1st OctMail Order Customers:

 are delivering the vast majority of orders on time according to our data, but is experiencing higher levels of staff absences, so there may some local delays. *

-Following government guidance, we are open as usual.
-Taking your vehicle to a garage for repairs is a permitted activity (safety) as long as you observe the social distancing rules.
 We have strict social distancing processes internally and disinfect daily (not least because we have staff in vulnerable groups).
 In the circumstances, we have had to close our waiting room.
 Our mechanics wear gloves at all times and we will disinfect your vehicle with our Zaflora sprays on handing back to you.
 We would respectfully ask you to show our staff the same courtesy.
 We also have full amount contactless payment systems. *

 How To...
 Fix Wind Noise Issues on GTV/Spiders